sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Checklist_for_Sailfish_OS/README.md

 ## Xperia XA2

-Extracting the Sailfish zip package brings in everything necessary, except for the Sony binary image `SW_binaries_for_Xperia_Android_8.1.6.4_r1_v16_nile.img`  which you need to download as instructed in chapter 5 of Sailfish X instructions for Xperia XA2:
+Extracting the Sailfish zip package brings in everything necessary, except for the Sony binary image `SW_binaries_for_Xperia_Android_8.1.6.4_r1_v16_nile.img`  which you need to download as instructed in chapter 5 of Sailfish instructions for Xperia XA2:
 * [Windows](https://jolla.com/sailfishx-windows-instructions-xa2/#WXA2-5)
 * [Linux](https://jolla.com/sailfishx-linux-instructions-xa2/#LXA2-5)
 * [Mac](https://jolla.com/sailfishx-macos-instructions-xa2/#MXA2-5)